 How Russia's war in Ukraine is changing the world's oil markets

-Russia's war in Ukraine is causing a profound and permanent shift in the world's oil markets, creating new geopolitical alliances.
+Russia's war in Ukraine is causing a shift in oil markets, creating new geopolitical alliances.
 Analysts say it's comparable to the 1970s Arab oil embargo.
+(Story aired on ATC on Feb.
+28, 2023.)

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.